beameio/beame-sdk/README.md

 ##### BEING ONE OF THE FIRST ONES TO USE IT CONTACT LISA@BEAME.IO
 ##### WE PLAN TO RELEASE A BETA IN MID JULY

-# What Beame.io does for you?
+# What does Beame.io do for you?

-##  Beame.io provides you with x509 (aka SSL aka TLS aka HTTPS) certificates
+##  Beame.io provides you with x509 (aka SSL/TLS) certificates

-The certificates are signed by a publically trusted CA, similar to any other site that uses HTTPS.
+The certificates are signed by a publicly trusted CA, similar to any other site that uses HTTPS.
+You get:

-You get a hostname (*Common Name* in the certificate) that is under Beame's domain and a matching certificate.
+1. A hostname (*Common Name* in the certificate) that is under Beame's domain.
+1. A matching certificate.

 Beame.io *provisioning* handles ... the provisioning of certificates.
 These certificates can be used for HTTPS on a server or any other cryptography such as authentication and encryption.